 Families must rank their program choices on the application and indicate their child’s native language.
-(Please note: If you are interested in a DLP, you should indicate that as your first program choice.)
 Only children whose native language is Spanish or French will be contacted to schedule an appointment for the assessment.

 2. Schedule a Language Assessment for French and Spanish speakers.
 Children must be tested for language proficiency in order to be admitted – we will contact you and ask to assess your child(ren) .
 The test includes following instructions, answering basic questions and talking about a book.
 It measures a child’s ability to understand French (or Spanish) and speak French (or Spanish).
 The assessment is 10-15 minutes.
 Applicants who indicated French (or Spanish) as their native language will be contacted for an appointment.